 Theology

-A Master of Science (MS) usually applies to science fields, including nursing, engineering, biology, and statistics, but some schools offer this degree in social sciences.
-You will likely spend more time researching topics if you pursue this degree and may need to complete a thesis or capstone project to earn the degree.
+A Master of Science (MS) usually applies to science fields, including nursing, engineering, biology, and statistics, but some schools offer this degree in certain social sciences subjects, such as psychology.
+MS degree coursework may include more of an emphasis on technical skills development.

-The Master of Public Administration (MPA) is a professional degree designed to prepare students for careers in public service administration.
-This degree shares many similarities with the Master of Business Administration, but people who choose this degree typically plan to pursue work with the government or non-profit agencies.
+The Master of Public Administration (MPA) prepares students for careers in public service administration.
+This degree shares many similarities with the Master of Business Administration, but people who choose this degree typically plan to pursue work with government or non-profit agencies.

-The Master of Library and Information Science (MLIS) is another professional degree geared toward people who want to work in a library.
-This master's degree also can be helpful if you plan to work as an archivist, museum registrar, or historian.
+The Master of Library and Information Science (MLIS) works well for people who want to work in a library.
+It can also be a helpful master's program if you plan to work as an archivist, museum registrar, or historian.

 A Master of Nursing (MSN) program is a professional degree typically used by registered nurses or individuals with a bachelor’s degree in nursing who want to advance their careers.
 With this degree, you may be able to seek leadership positions within a health care facility.

-The Master of Law (LLM) was developed for people who are interested in and want to work in the legal profession but don't want to earn a Juris Doctor degree.
+The Master of Law (LLM) is for people who want to work in the legal profession but don't want to earn a Juris Doctor degree.
 Graduates typically do not pursue a career as a practicing attorney, but they may work in positions requiring some law knowledge.
 They may work for health care, financial services, and non-profit organizations.

 Application